wellcomecollection/docs/rfcs/013-release_deployment_tracking/v1/README.md

  `/storage/images/latest/archivist`

-SSM parameters provide a versioned record of build artifacts.
-SSM allows descriptions to be added to updates, these descriptions should contain the `user_id` of what or who is updating the version
+SSM parameters provide a record of build artifacts.

 We update SSM parameters with a Python application, packaged in a Docker container distributed via the https://github.com/wellcomecollection/dockerfiles repository.